svelupillai/sap-eb-take-home-problem/README.md

 ## Guidelines

 -   Please do not spend more than 2 to 3 hours on the problem.
-Your time is valuable and theres no bonus points for candidates who do more than that.
+Your time is valuable and there are no bonus points for candidates who do more than that.

 -   Think of this like an open source project.
 Create a repo on Github, use git for source control, and use README.md to document what you built for the newcomer to your project.